woonsocket/bqbl/docs/rules.md

 * Benched during game (for non-injury reasons): **35 points**

+    * The QB must have been benched for being bad at football.
+These points are awarded based on commissioner discretion, with some guidelines.

+    * Examples of situations that are benchings:

+        * A major news outlet runs a headline stating that the QB was benched.
+        * The coach explains in a press conference that the change was made because for football reasons, not injury reasons.
+For example, "he gave us a better chance to win" or "the offense needed a spark."

+    * Examples of situations that are not benchings:

+        * The QB was removed from the game because of an injury, regardless of severity.
+        * The QB was removed when their team was clearly winning the game.

-    * This only counts if the QB was clearly benched for being bad at football.
-The guideline we use is that it's necessary (but not sufficient) to have a passer rating below 67.0, *or* at least 2 turnovers.
+    * In borderline situations where the intent of the coach is not clear, we use the general guideline that the QB played it's necessary (but not sufficient) to have a passer rating below 67.0, or at least 2 turnovers.

-    * These points are awarded based on commissioner discretion, but if the QB is generally agreed to have played poorly, and is replaced without having suffered an obvious injury, then the points will count.

 ## 24/7 points